thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-04-metasploitable3-customizing-the-ubuntu-linux-version.md

 ## Conclusion

-Hopefully this tutorial gave you some guidance and hints about customizing Metasploitable3 Ubuntu Linux version.
-These changes can be exceptionally useful if you want to have a custom virtual machine that targets different levels of difficulty, or uses different user credentials.
+Hopefully, this tutorial gave you some guidance and hints about customizing Metasploitable3 Ubuntu Linux version.
+These changes can be exceptionally useful if you want to have a custom virtual machine that targets different levels of difficulty or uses different user credentials.
 Stay tuned for my next Metasploitable3 tutorial, a summary of some vulnerabilities and exploits for the Metasploitable3 Ubuntu Linux version.

 If you are interested in the steps/method I used to configure Metasploitable3 Windows Server 2008 version, please leave a comment.
 I have the notes for 2017, and would happy re-visit and re-build the machine while making notes if anyone is interested!
 Also, if you have any feedback, ideas or questions, please leave a comment below.